jeremyosborne/llogger/README.md

 # llogger (the lame logger)

 This is yet another logger for nodejs.
-I departed from the other loggers and used html tag names as representations for the logger methods.
+I departed from my previous experience with loggers and used html tag names as names for the logger methods, attempting to keep the semantics of the names intact.

+The itches that this logger scratches for me:
+* Most of my output is strings, not objects.
+(Not out to recreate console.log.)
+* Simple solution to log synchronous processes where I wanted sections of the output to scream out at me.
+* Not interested in storing the output of the logs to files.

 ## Install